-As of December 31, 2020 and 2019, \$223.0 million and \$603.0 million were available under this facility, respectively.
+As of December 31, 2022 and 2021, \$273.0 million and \$410.0 million were available under this facility, respectively.
 On a quarterly basis, the interest rate is adjusted based on the Company's leverage ratio, as calculated under the terms of the revolving credit facility.
-Under the revolving credit facility, all subsidiaries except WEST III, WEST IV, and WEST V jointly and severally guarantee payment and performance of the terms of the loan agreement.
+Under the revolving credit facility, all subsidiaries except WEST III, WEST IV, WEST V and WEST VI jointly and severally guarantee payment and performance of the terms of the loan agreement.
 The guarantee would be triggered by a default under the agreement.

-In March 2020, WLFC and its direct, wholly-owned subsidiary WEST V, closed its offering of \$366.2 million aggregate principal amount of fixed rate notes.
-The WEST V Notes were issued in three series, with the Series A Notes issued in an aggregate principal amount of \$303.0 million, the Series B Notes issued in an aggregate principal amount of \$42.1 million and the Series C Notes issued in an aggregate principal amount of \$21.1 million.
-The WEST V Notes are secured by, among other things, WEST V's direct and indirect ownership interests in a portfolio of 54 aircraft engines and three airframes, including 25 aircraft engines and three airframes which WEST V acquired from WLFC pursuant to an asset purchase agreement.
+In May 2021, WLFC and its direct, wholly-owned subsidiary WEST VI, closed its offering of \$336.7 million aggregate principal amount of fixed rate notes.
+The WEST VI Notes were issued in three series, with the Series A Notes issued in an aggregate principal amount of \$278.6 million, the Series B Notes issued in an aggregate principal amount of \$38.7 million and the Series C Notes issued in an aggregate principal amount of \$19.4 million.
+The WEST VI Notes are secured by, among other things, WEST VI's direct and indirect ownership interests in a portfolio of aircraft engines and an airframe.

-The Series A Notes have a fixed coupon of 3.228%, an expected maturity of approximately eight years and a final maturity date of March 15, 2045, the Series B Notes have a fixed coupon of 4.212%, an expected maturity of approximately eight years and a final maturity date of March 15, 2045 and the Series C Notes have a fixed coupon of 6.657%, an expected maturity of approximately eight years and a final maturity date of March 15, 2045.
-The Series A Notes were issued at a price of 99.99859% of par, the Series B Notes were issued at a price of 99.99493% of par and the Series C Notes were issued at a price of 99.99918% of par.
-Principal on the WEST V Notes is payable monthly to the extent of available cash in accordance with a priority of payments included in the indenture for the WEST V Notes.
-Proceeds from asset sales by WEST V will be used, at WEST V's election subject to certain conditions, to reduce WEST V's debt or to acquire other engines or airframes.
+The Series A Notes have a fixed coupon of 3.104%, an expected maturity of approximately eight years and a final maturity date in May 2046, the Series B Notes have a fixed coupon of 5.438%, an expected maturity of approximately eight years and a final maturity date in May 2046 and the Series C Notes have a fixed coupon of 7.385%, an expected maturity of approximately eight years and a final maturity date in May 2046.
+The Series A Notes were issued at a price of 99.99481% of par, the Series B Notes were issued at a price of 99.99996% of par and the Series C Notes were issued at a price of 99.99869% of par.
+Principal on the WEST VI Notes is payable monthly to the extent of available cash in accordance with a priority of payments included in the indenture.